alperengormez/alperengormez.github.io/_posts/2020-01-16-data-analysis-epl1718.md

 ![Model architecture]({{ site.url }}/assets/data_analysis_epl1718/architecture.jpg)

 Since the data is tabular, I did not see a need to use convolutional neural networks.
 I did not use recurrent neural networks either.
-However, it might be the correct architecture for this problem.
+However, recurrent neural networks might be the correct architecture for this problem.
 The architecture I used is not necessarily the best one.
 The hyperparameters of the network can be tuned to achieve higher performance.
+We should also note that there may be no need to use a neural network for this task.
+Gradient boosting or random forest classifier might outperform the simple neural network I used in this work.
+I might try all of these setups and update this post in the future.

 First, we take a look at the training and validation losses of the network.